Table of Contents

 View on Amazon.com ➜

 You want a lightweight, simple cooler that can hold all the necessities for your group.
 This one fits in the cooler tube and is big enough for all the picnic supplies and drinks you could want!
-The price can’t be beat, and it will last you for many river floats to come!
+The price can’t be beaten, and since it’s Coleman. it will last you for many river floats to come!

 Cooler